junaidulhassan/LLMs-with-Langchain/README.md

 ## LangChain Expression Language (LCEL)

-LCEL is the foundation of many of LangChain's components, and is a declarative way to compose chains.
+LCEL is the foundation of many of LangChain's components and is a declarative way to compose chains.
 LCEL was designed from day 1 to support putting prototypes in production, with no code changes, from the simplest “prompt + LLM” chain to the most complex chains.

 - **[Overview](https://python.langchain.com/docs/expression_language/)**: LCEL and its benefits
 - **[Interface](https://python.langchain.com/docs/expression_language/interface)**: The standard interface for LCEL objects